 - 14. All former NJC Green Book and JNC Craft positions within the Council went through a job evaluation (JE) process using the Greater London Provincial Council (GLPC) scheme, and the Council has Collective Agreements in place with UNISON, GMB and Unite.(NJC Green Book) and UNISON, GMB, Unite and UCATT (JNC Craft).
-The JE process is also used to determine the grades for all new posts in these employee groups and ensures that men and woman receive equal pay for work of equal value. - 15.
+The JE process is also used to determine the grades for all new posts in these employee groups and ensures that men and women receive equal pay for work of equal value. - 15.
 The Council's pay and grading structure links the scores from the job evaluation process directly to the NJC pay structure.
-This national pay structure ranges from spinal column point (SCP) 6 to 49 which equates to £15,014 to £43,821 at 1st April 2017.
-Within Cardiff we have in place 10 grades that span across SCPs 6-46 which equates to £15,014 to £41,025, at 1st April 2017.
+This national pay structure with effect from 1st April 2019 ranges from spinal column point (SCP) 1 to 49 which equates to £17,364 to £45,591.
+Within Cardiff we have in place 10 grades that span across SCPs 1-40 which equates to £17,364 to £42,683, at 1st April 2019.
 Each grade has a number of incremental points.
 More information about the GLPC Scheme and the grades of the Council can be found in the Council's Single Status Collective Agreement.
-The agreed grades can be seen at Annex1. - 16.
-As a result of the Single Status Collective Agreement the Council ceased to use the lowest point of SCP4 from 1st April 2012, and SCP5 was deleted from 1st October 2015.
-This had a positive impact on the lowest paid employees of the Council.
+The agreed grades can be seen at Annex 2.